chumaniz/The-Hemp-Parlour/README.md

 # TODO:

-1. Individual Product Page, Finished descritpion,

-2. Amount Counter, Add To Basket button (Will Require Javascript or a Javascript Framework depending on the size of the haul)
+1. Amount Counter, Add To Basket button (Will Require Javascript or a Javascript Framework depending on the size of the haul)

-3. Trolley Icon
+2. Trolley Icon

-4. Checkout button
+3. Checkout button

-5. View Trolley.
+4. View Trolley.
 (Will Require Golang and MySQL)